The JD Program requires the completion of 83 credits. Please review the Program Requirements for more details.

 Requirement of Continuous Registration/Leave of Absence

-Every candidate for the J.D. degree must be in continuous full-time attendance by successfully completing at least 12 credits each semester (excluding the summer session), unless a leave of absence is granted before the start of the semester by the Assistant Dean for Student Affairs.
+Every candidate for the JD degree must be in continuous full-time attendance by successfully completing at least 12 credits each semester (excluding the summer session), unless a leave of absence is granted before the start of the semester by the Dean of Students.
 Leaves of absence are granted only for adequate reason and only to students who are in good academic standing.
 A maintenance of matriculation and services fee is charged for each semester a student is on leave of absence.
-A leave of absence does not extend the five-year period allotted for obtaining the J.D. degree.
+A leave of absence does not extend the five-year period allotted for obtaining the JD degree.